Chart Color Schemes

 Educational outcomes in Australind fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 14.8%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.1%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.8%).
-Trade and technical skills are prominent, with 45.4% of residents aged 15+ holding vocational credentials - advanced diplomas (9.6%) and certificates (35.8%).
+Bachelor degrees are most common at 11.1%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.8%).
+Vocational credentials are prevalent, with 45.4% of residents aged 15+ holding such qualifications - advanced diplomas (9.6%) and certificates (35.8%).

-Educational participation is high, with 30.3% of residents currently enrolled in formal education, including 12.5% in primary, 9.9% in secondary, and 2.0% in tertiary education.
+Educational participation is high, with 30.3% of residents currently enrolled in formal education.
+This includes 12.5% in primary education, 9.9% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education